olemdiga/Horizontal-World/README.md

 - [No Ceiling, No Crumbling](01-foundational/04-no-ceiling-no-crumbling.md) – Why horizontal meaning doesn't collapse when you remove God.
 - [The Atheist’s False Dilemma](01-foundational/05-atheists-false-dilemma.md) – Vertical vs. nihilism is a trap; horizontal is the third way.
 - [Nietzsche in the Horizontal World](01-foundational/06-nietzsche-in-the-horizontal-world.md) – Europe's death of God crisis vs. East Asian immanence: respect for the ground, critique of harmony and quietism.
+- [Peterson's Vertical Anxiety](01-foundational/07-petersons-vertical-anxiety.md) – Why a psychologist who sees belief as essential cannot commit, and what he misses about the horizontal alternative.

 ### II.
 East Asian Roots (The Promise)
 - [Confucius Didn’t Need a Sky](02-east-asian-roots/01-confucius-didnt-need-a-sky.md) – Ritual, virtue, social harmony as horizontal gravity.